 When adding a new client, you may need to give them access to see the posts you have scheduled for them in their calendar, as well as yours, without that client being able to view any posts you have scheduled for your other clients.
 The steps below will display how you can set this up.

-To create a new user, you can see the steps in our support article here.
+To create a new user, you can see the steps in our support article Set up a new user.

-When you create a new Client account, by default they won't be able to access any other users scheduled posts or services, and the only posts and services they'll be able to access are those you have shared with them, or that that have been added directly to their account.
+When you create a new Client account, by default they won't be able to access any other users scheduled posts and the only posts and they'll be able to access are those you have shared with them or that that have been added directly to their account.

 In the "Account" tab, you'll find the following options:

-1. Profile - This is where you select the user type.
-Admin's have access to all admin options for your account and access to all users under that account.
-Team member accounts are used for collaboration without having access to admin options and clients are completely self contained unless you specifically give them access to other users.
+- Profile - This is where you select the user type.
+Admins have access to all admin options for your account and access to all users under that account.
+Team member accounts are used for collaboration without having access to admin options and clients are completely self-contained unless you specifically give them access to other users.
 You can restrict access to areas and features within the dashboard for all types of users using permissions groups.

-C. When adding this client's service, you can either add the service to the client account and share it with other accounts that need access to the service, or the other way around.
+When adding this client's profile, you can either add the profile to the client account and share it with other accounts that need access to the profile, or the other way around.
 However, any posts you create for this client will need to be created (and/or scheduled) through their user account, so that the post can be visible to them as well.